Porcelain vs Composite Veneers

 Learn About Dental Veneers With Netter Family Dental in New Albany, IN

-The lifespan of any type of dental veneer depends upon a number of factors.
+The lifespan of any dental veneer depends upon several factors.
 The most important of those is hygiene and overall oral health.
 Under ideal conditions, if a patient follows brushing, flossing, and twice annual dental checkup recommendations, both porcelain and composite veneers can last for many years.
 A common estimate for the lifespan of composite veneers is between 4 to 10 years.
-Porcelain veneers are estimated to last between 10 to 15 years if not longer.
+Porcelain veneers are estimated to last 10 to 15 years, if not longer.

-Because composite veneers can stain that does mean they will naturally wear and change color just like your other teeth.
-Porcelain veneers on the other hand may start to stick out more over time compared to the teeth surrounding them.
+Because composite veneers can stain, they naturally wear and change color like your other teeth.
+Porcelain veneers, on the other hand, may start to stick out more over time compared to the teeth surrounding them.
 This might be because you will need to consider whitening your teeth to match the shade of your porcelain veneers as time goes on.

-There are pros and cons to both composite and dental veneers.
+There are pros and cons to both composite and porcelain veneers.
 The best material for your veneers is ultimately something you will need to decide for yourself based on your lifestyle and preferences.
 There’s a question of lifespan, upfront versus lifetime costs, look, and time to consider when deciding between the two.
-If you’re still not sure, our dentists and staff are happy to help guide you through the decision-making process.
-There’s yet more information that can be provided to you, and guidance that can be tailored to your specific needs and unique oral health situation.
+If you’re unsure, our dentists and staff are happy to help guide you through the decision-making process.
+There’s more information that can be provided to you and guidance that can be tailored to your specific needs and unique oral health situation.